fomaivan/ChatWebApp/README.md

 # Chat App (Full-stack)

 ## The simplest implementation of Web Messenger.

-For the front we used: html, javascript, react.
-Backend is written in Golang
+## For the front we used: html, javascript, react.
+Backend is written in Golang.

 ## Logic Model Database.